|Table of contents|

 4. “Value is always uniquely and phenomenologically determined by the beneficiary”.

 The experience is different every time the service is exchanged.
 The experience depends on the people receiving and providing the service and the circumstances.
 For example at a hairdresser, not all people feel good after a service of tinting their hair blue, but someone has always wanted that.

 The basis of S-D logic is that value is co-created collaboratively.
 Consequently, dialogues and conversation enhance the effectiveness of service offerings.
 S-D logic is about applying resources for the benefit of others.
 When collaborating more and in a better way, firms can understand what the customer needs are and give better value propositions.
 Collaboration’s role is vital for service exchange since the service network is everywhere and drives collaboration.
 Enterprises can take advantage of networks and connectivity by organizing communities for their beneficiaries and this way co-create the firm’s value propositions.

 To transform a company to be service-dominant, it needs to have a transparent and symmetric information exchange process and develop customer relationships with a long-term view.
 It should also think of goods as channels for exchanging operant resources and invest in skills and knowledge that are the basis for economic growth.
 The perspective needs to change in processes, roles and methods, and the focus has to be in the human-centered innovation and not so much on technology.
 Using design thinking for service innovation is a good starting point in the change.

 Front-end of innovation

 The decisions and choices made in the front-end phase are critical in the sense that they should be made having the best interests of the company and long-term strategic goals in mind.
-Only one-third of the innovation performance comes from innovation activities and more than half are constructed from organizational attributes, such as strategy, vision, culture and senior management involvement.
-These organizational attributes affect the decision making and thus have a bigger impact on the company performance.
+Only one-third of the innovation performance comes from innovation activities and more than half are constructed from organizational attributes, such as strategy, vision, culture, and senior management involvement.
+These organizational attributes affect decision-making and thus have a bigger impact on the company's performance.